 There are several different types of RV water softeners that can be installed in your rig.
 To oversimplify the process, the most common water softening systems use weakly charged saline crystals that have a negative charge.
 The negative charge attracts and trap the positively charged metallic particles in a medium through which your water supply flows.

-Once the system has trapped as many positively charged particles as it can hold, the water softening system goes through a process of regeneration where the contaminants are removed and the filtration device is cleaned and recharged.
-This regeneration process usually occurs at night when there is no demand on the system.
+The system traps as many positively charged particles as it can hold.
+Then, the water softening system goes through a process of regeneration.
+It removes contaminants.
+Cleaning and recharging is next.
+This regeneration process usually occurs at night, when there is no demand on the system.

 The actual process is a more complicated chemical exchange at the molecular level, but the basic idea for all water softening systems is to remove the metallic molecules so the water becomes softer.
 There are other types of water softening systems besides the salt systems, including electrical, magnetic, and chelation systems.

-The entire process occurs inside a cartridge that can soften up to 10,000 gallons of water before the entire cartridge needs to be replaced, unlike salt-based water softening systems which only require the replacement of consumable crystals.
+The entire process occurs inside a cartridge.
+The device softens up to 10,000 gallons of water before the entire unit needs replacement.
+This is unlike salt-based water softening systems that only require replacing consumable crystals.

 Why is an RV water softener important?

 The price for RV water softeners ranges from a few hundred dollars to a couple thousand.
-There are some that require more complex installation and the frequent resupply of consumables, but when you think about the damage hard water may be doing to some of the systems and appliances in your RV, it’s a small price to pay to keep all those systems in top working order.
+There are some that require more complex installation and the frequent resupply of consumables.
+But if hard water is damaging systems and appliances in your RV, it’s a small price to pay.

-Removing and replacing damaged pipes or a toilet with low water inflow can generate some pretty significant repair bills.
-Also, consider how inconvenient it would be for your hot water heater or washer to quit working in the middle of a long road trip.
+Removing and replacing damaged pipes or a toilet with low water inflow can generate some significant repair bills.
+Also, consider how inconvenient it is if your hot water heater or washer quits working in the middle of a long road trip.

-Are combined filtration and water softener systems better?
+Are combined RV water filtration and water softener systems better?

 Is it a good idea to combine the filtration and softening processes in your RV water system?
 Personally, I don’t think so.
-The two processes will undoubtedly not be on the same use cycle, so you will either be replacing one system before it needs to be replaced or more likely you’ll wait for both systems to be fully spent before replacing the whole unit and that means that either the softening system will cease to function while you wait for the filtration system to be fully used up or the reserve is true, but in either case your water quality will be compromised.
+The two processes will undoubtedly not be on the same use cycle.
+You may need to replace one system before the end of its life cycle.
+More likely you’ll wait for both systems to be fully spent before replacing the whole unit.
+The softening system will cease to function while you wait for the filtration system to be fully used up.
+Or the reserve is true.
+In either case your water quality is compromised.

-I would advise the installation of two unique water systems, each designed to do one specific thing.
-When either the filtration or softening unit needs to be replaced then you can address that one system and disregard the other until it also needs to be refreshed or replaced.
+I recommend installing two unique water systems, each designed to do one specific thing.
+When the filtration or softening unit needs replacing then you can address that one system.
+Afterward, disregard the other until it also needs refreshing or replacement.

 What is the best RV water softener?

-Here is a short list of some RV water softeners that can be installed in an RV.
-This is not a comprehensive list, there may be other systems that fit your needs better, use less chemicals, function for a longer period of time, or be more environmentally responsible.
+Here is a short list of some RV water softeners for RVs.
+This is not a comprehensive list.
+There may be other systems that fit your needs better and use less chemicals.
+Some function for a longer period of time, or are more environmentally responsible.

 You’ll need to compare the systems to see which one meets your unique needs.
-But regardless of which systems you choose, the benefits and peace of mind you’ll experience from having a water softener in your RV will certainly outweigh the expense and hassle of installing it.
+It doesn’t matter what system you choose.
+The benefits of having a water softener in your RV outweigh the expense and hassle of installing it.